Thursday, September 25, 2025

 At a deeper level, the truth is that the path to liberation is not confined to any single approach.
 The essence of moksha lies hidden within all these paths, and the seeker’s work is to balance them wisely, to embrace whatever nourishes inner progress, and to drop whatever binds.

-The wise way is balance: to fulfill the responsibilities of this birth, while drawing a line that guards sufficient time and effort for inner ascent.
-For if I miss this opportunity, it may be near impossible to regain such a birth—with stability, comfort, wisdom, and exposure to the true path of moksha.
+The wise way is balance: to fulfil the responsibilities of this birth, while drawing a line that guards sufficient time and effort for inner ascent.
+For if I miss this opportunity, it may be near impossible to regain such a birth that is with stability, comfort, wisdom, and exposure to the true path of moksha (Liberation).

 Conclusion